 One-way sensitivity analyses showed that results were most sensitive to intervention discontinuation rate (relapse to illicit use of opioids), the incidence of HCV, and intervention costs for Vivitrol and Probuphine.
-For Sublocade, generic SI buprenorphine/naloxone's OR of discontinuation, the utility in the "MAT with Illicit Use of Opioids" health state among PWID, and Sublocade cost were key drivers of the results.
 Since CAM2038 currently has no price, we do not present tornado diagrams specific to CAM2038's incremental cost-effectiveness ratios.
-Intervention-specific tornado diagrams are presented in Appendix Figures E1-E3.
+Intervention-specific tornado diagrams are presented in Appendix Figures E1 and E2.

 Results of the probabilistic analyses showed that none of the interventions reached cost-effectiveness thresholds of \$50,000 per QALY gained over 1,000 simulations.
-Zero percent of simulations reached the \$100,000 or \$150,000 per QALY gained threshold for Sublocade or Vivitrol, while 1% and 12.8% of all simulations for Probuphine achieved the \$100,000 and \$150,000 per QALY gained threshold (Table 4.17).
-We also present below the percentage of simulations where MAT interventions are more costly and more effective relative to their respective comparators
+Zero percent of simulations reached the \$100,000 or \$150,000 per QALY gained threshold for Vivitrol, while 1% and 12.8% of all simulations for Probuphine achieved the \$100,000 and \$150,000 per QALY gained threshold (Table 4.16).